fable-compiler/Fable.Python/docs-src/communicate/py-from-fable.md

 ```

 :::{note}
 Since fable-compiler 2.3.6, when using the dynamic cast operator `!!` to cast an anonymous record to an interface, Fable will raise a warning if the fields in the anonymous don't match those of the interface.
-Use this feature only to interop with JS, in F# code the proper way to instantiate an interface without an implementing type is an [object expression](https://fsharpforfunandprofit.com/posts/object-expressions/).
+Use this feature only to interop with Python, in F# code the proper way to instantiate an interface without an implementing type is an [object expression](https://fsharpforfunandprofit.com/posts/object-expressions/).
 :::

 ```fsharp